 The Art & Design Department also offers minors.

-For more information visit the Art & Design Department or contact us.
+For more information visit the Art & Design Department.

 The University of Massachusetts Lowell is an accredited member of the National Association of Schools of Art and Design (NASAD).